arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 * Use post title as alt text.
 If image is not attached to a post, image filename will be used instead.
 * Use post title as caption.
 If image is not attached to a post, image filename will be used instead.
 * Use post title as description.
 If image is not attached to a post, image filename will be used instead.
+* Build your own attributes using custom tags like `%filename%`,`%posttitle%`,`%sitetitle%`,`%yoastfocuskw%`,`%rankmathfocuskw%`.
+Each custom tag will be replaced  with it's value.
+You can combine them as you please!
+* Use Yoast Focus Keyword and Rank Math Focus Keyword as image attributes.
+* Clear any image attribute by setting it as blank / empty.
+* Exclude images from Bulk Updater.
+A meta box and a checkbox is added to the `Media Library` > `Edit Media` sidebar.
+When checked, the bulk updater will not update the attributes of that image in the media library or in posts / products where the image is used.
 * Remove apostrophe ( ' ) from filename
 * Remove tilde ( ~ ) from filename
 * Remove plus ( + ) from filename